Table of Contents

 - 1.3.
 Concept of GRASP software package

-This document provides an introductive description of GRASP software package for general user.
-At the same time, it is expected that the users interested in the package is familiar with the field of atmospheric remote sensing and has, at least, basic of understanding of the problematic.
-The document does not include the details description of scientific algorithm.
+This document provides an introductive description of GRASP software package for general users.
+At the same time, it is expected that the users interested in the package are familiar with the field of atmospheric remote sensing and have, at least, basic of understanding of the problematic.
+The document does not include the details description of the scientific algorithm.
 The relevant scientific content can be found in publication following the citations provided in the text below.
 This document does not include the elaborated technical details either (for developers).
-That information is expected to be found from GRASP technical documentation provided on line (www.grasp-open.com/tech-doc).
-This description is aimed to explain how to handle the software package and orient the qualified user regarding actions needed for adapting the software to a specific application and for contributing into evolution and the improvement of the GRASP software and overall concept.
-Additionally, for extra services such us code adaptations, specific developments or code optimization for specfic purposes, GRASP SAS company can be contacted (www.grasp-sas.com/tech-doc).
+That information can be found on GRASP technical documentation, provided on line (www.grasp-open.com/tech-doc).
+This description is aimed to explain how to handle the software package and orient the qualified user regarding actions needed for adapting the software to a specific application and for contributing into the evolution and the improvement of the GRASP software and the overall concept.
+Additionally, for extra services such as code adaptations, specific developments or code optimization for specfic purposes, GRASP SAS company can be contacted (www.grasp-sas.com/tech-doc).

 GRASP (Generalized Retrieval of Aerosol and Surface Properties), introduced by Dubovik et al. (2014), is the first unified algorithm and a software package developed for retrieving atmospheric properties from wide variety of remote sensing observations including satellite, ground-based and airborne passive and active measurements of atmospheric radiation and their combinations.